Facts & Artifacts

 The flag without the communist star

-One of the most iconic moments of the Spaç Revolt was the raising of the flag without the communist star.
-According to testimonies from former political prisoners to AIDSSH, the flag was raised at midnight, marking the dawn of May 22, 1973.
-Mersin Vlashi painted the eagle following a model found on a cigarette box.
-This cigarette box is now preserved in the National Historical Museum.
+One of the most climactic moments of the Spaç Revolt was the raising of the flag without the communist star.
+According to testimonies of former political prisoners to AIDSSH, the flag was raised during the night, at daybreak on 22 May 1973.
+Mersin Vlashi painted the eagle following the model on a cigarette case.
+This cigarette case is preserved in the National Historical Museum.

 Survival through Art

-To escape the intense physical and psychological pressure, exhaustion, mistreatment, and spiritual suffering, prisoners found every possible way to practice the professions they had before imprisonment or to engage in various artisanal crafts.
-The publicist Fatos Lubonja, during his time in Spaç, wrote on cigarette papers and carved artistic objects using peach pits or boxes covered with fruit seeds.
+In order to escape strong physical and psychological pressure, fatigue, mistreatment, and spiritual suffering, prisoners found all possible forms of practising the professions they had before being sentenced, or various handicrafts.
+The publicist Fatos Lubonja, during his stay in Spaç, wrote on cigarette papers, carved artistic objects from peach pits, and made boxes covered with fruit seeds.
 These works are part of his personal collection.

-In the photo: writings on cigarette papers and objects that publicist Fatos Lubonja carved from peach pits or crafted as boxes covered with fruit seeds during his time in Spaç.
-Part of Mr. Lubonja’s personal collection.
+In the photograph are writings on cigarette papers and objects carved from peach pits, as well as boxes covered with fruit seeds, made by the publicist Fatos Lubonja during his stay in Spaç.
+Part of the personal collection of Mr. Lubonja.
 Photo: D. Zanaliu.

 Hygienic and Sanitary Conditions

-Based on the testimonies of former political prisoners at the Spaç labor camp, known in the files of the former State Security as “Reeducation Unit No. 303,” and archival data, life in the camp is reflected with its hardships and harsh, inhumane hygienic and sanitary conditions.
+Based on testimonies of former political prisoners in the Spaç prison-camp, known in the files of the former State Security as “Re-education Unit No. 303”, as well as archival data, life in the camp is reflected with its problems and the difficult, inhuman hygienic-sanitary conditions.

-According to the document in Box No.4 Fund No.10, File No.147, Year 1980 there was no sanitary processing room nor autoclave.
-Each prisoner was allocated 2-3 cubic meters of air and a yard area of less than 1 square meter.
-It was reported that the water supply was insufficient because the water system was of low capacity and used rusty iron pipes.
-One water tap was shared by 70 people, one shower by 60 people, and one toilet by 60 people.
-Wastewater was discharged directly into the stream.
+According to a document in Box No. 4, Fond No. 10, File No. 147, Year 1980, there was no sanitary processing room and no autoclave.
+Each prisoner was allotted 2–3 m³ of air and a courtyard surface of less than 1 m².
+It was reported that the quantity of water was insufficient because the water supply system was of small capacity and had rusty iron pipes.
+One water tap corresponded to 70 persons, one shower to 60 persons, and one toilet to 60 persons.
+Sewage was discharged directly into the stream.
 There were no regular supplies of medicines or various disinfectants.

 The harsh living conditions in Spaç, along with the hygiene and sanitary problems, were among the main factors causing health issues for the prisoners, including various illnesses and cases of poisoning from food or drinking water.
 A document (Box No. 3, Fund No. 10, File 101, Year 1979), presents information sent to the Police Directorate and the Health Department regarding the occurrence of poisoning among the ranks of the prisoners.On 17.08.1979, complaints were reported by several prisoners about stomach pain and vomiting, which increased over time.
 From the medical examinations carried out, it was concluded that the case was caused by water contaminated with rust."

-According to the testimonies of former political prisoners in the Spaç labor camp, reported to AIDSSH, the drinking water and the water used for cooking was acidic because it was polluted by the galleries.
-Two days before the uprising began, channels were being dug to bring in drinking water.
+From testimonies of former political prisoners in the Spaç prison-camp to AIDSSH, the drinking water and the water used in cooking was acidic because it was contaminated by the galleries.
+Two days before the revolt began, channels were being opened to bring drinking water.

-The Spaç Camp-prison had a infirmary that was intended to meet all the health needs of the camp.
-However, during certain periods when the flow of sick individuals was high (such as those injured in accidents, those with colds, food poisoning, inhaling underground gases in the galleries, chronic illnesses, or other various health concerns), the infirmary was unable to meet even the most minimal needs of the prisoners.
-(Box no. 5, Fund no. 10, File no. 252, Year 1983.)
+The Spaç prison-camp had an infirmary intended to meet all health needs of the camp; however, referring to periods when the number of sick prisoners was high—those injured in accidents, those with colds, those poisoned by food or gases underground in the galleries, prisoners with chronic diseases, as well as many other health concerns—the infirmary did not meet even the most minimal needs of prisoners (Box No. 5, Fond No. 10, File No. 252, Year 1983).

-According to testimonies, between 1968-1971, Spaç had four dormitories, which were single-story barracks made of pupulite.
-Later, in the camp, three-story dormitories were built, where in each room, between 35 to 50 prisoners slept.
-The toilet in the early years of the camp's operation was a large rectangular barrack, built with corrugated iron and wooden planks, while the roof was made of asbestos.
+According to testimonies, in the years 1968–1971, there were four dormitories in Spaç, which were single-storey barracks made of pupulit.
+Later, three-storey dormitories were built in the camp, where 35 to 50 prisoners slept in each room.
+In the early years of the camp’s operation, the toilets consisted of a large rectangular barrack built of sheet metal and boards, with a roof made of asbestos-cement sheets.
 The showers were located opposite the toilets.

 Logo-AIDSSH-ok-E-BARDHE